 What are the advantages of using a CFD platform for trading commodities?

 With CFD trading, you can capitalise on the fluctuating prices of commodities.
 Trading on a CFD platform also enables you to use leverage when making trades, which is when you borrow money from a broker to give yourself a bigger position than you might be able to get solely from the money in your account.
 That way if the price of a commodity goes in the direction you’ve bet, you’ll make a bigger profit than you would if you’d only invested your own money.
 The platforms also enable you to sell a commodity contract short, meaning you’re speculating that its price will fall.
 Finally, CFD brokers let you make all of these trades without actually owning any physical amount of gold, oil, cryptocurrency, or other commodities.

 And what are the drawbacks?

-Buying any asset using leverage, be it commodities, stocks, or others, comes with increased risk; if you bet wrong, you’ll owe a lot more than you would had you only invested your own money.
-Also, leaving positions open on CFD platforms can increase the costs you’ll have to pay.
-Generally speaking, CFD trading requires a higher level of expertise than more conventional investment platforms; the majority of retail investors who trade on CFD platforms end up losing money.
+Buying any asset using leverage, be it commodities, stocks, or others, comes with increased risk; if you bet wrong, you’ll owe a lot more than you would have if you only invested your own money.
+Also, leaving open CFD trade positions can increase the costs you’ll have to pay.
+Generally speaking, trading CFDs requires a higher level of expertise than more conventional investment platforms; the majority of retail investors who trade on CFD exchanges end up losing money.

 Should I use a CFD trading platform?